-99 Ella Street, Williams CA

-The new Colusa County Outreach Facility will open in January 2011 to include three classrooms for instruction, space for Student Service units to assist students with admission, registration, testing, financial aid, and counseling.
-The Upward Bound program, serving Colusa County, will also be located in the facility.
+(530) 668-2500, 99 Ella Street, Williams CA The new Colusa County Outreach Facility is now open and includes three classrooms for instruction, space for Student Service units to assist students with admission, registration, testing, financial aid, and counseling.
+The Upward Bound program and Student Support Services (SSS), serving Colusa County, are also located at the facility.